Jason Aldred, MD, FAAN

 Jamie Mark, ARNP

-Neurology Nurse Practitioner and DBS
+Neurology Nurse Practitioner

 Jamie joined Inland Northwest Research in 2018.
 She is as an advanced registered nurse practitioner in clinic and is especially interested in deep brain stimulation (DBS).